Sheet Options

 Zip job data

-Select if the JobData size is expected to be approx. 2 GB or more.
-This allows to correctly process JobData.
+Select if the JobData size is expected to be approximately 2 GB or more.
+This ensures correct processing of JobData.

 Note